19JAN 2010

 image

-The things you see in the console windows is fetched straight from the SQL Server (using a BCS connection through the External List).
+The things you see in the console windows are fetched straight from the SQL Server (using a BCS connection through the External List).

 Writing data to the External List (hence, writing to the SQL Server)